 The slide above from Polymath predicts that the market for security tokens will grow to $10 trillion by 2020.

 Meanwhile, financial institutions themselves aren’t sitting still.
 The Australian Stock Exchange announced an effort to replace its system for bookkeeping, clearance, and settlements with a blockchain solution developed by Digital Asset Holdings.

-Last June, Chain, an enterprise-focused blockchain company successfully orchestrated live transactions between the Nasdaq and Citi’s banking infrastructure via integration.
-Meanwhile, Overstock’s CEO is launching a trading platform called tZero, which wants to create a blockchain-backed dark pool, or private exchange, for securities that might be listed on the Nasdaq.
+In June 2017, enterprise-focused blockchain company Chain — since incorporated into a new company called Interstellar — successfully orchestrated live transactions between the Nasdaq and Citi’s banking infrastructure via integration.
+Meanwhile, Overstock’s CEO launched a trading platform called tZero, which wants to create a blockchain-backed dark pool, or private exchange, for securities that might be listed on the Nasdaq.

-While tokenized assets are a hugely promising use case for the blockchain, the biggest hurdle is regulatory.
-It’s still unclear if ownership on the blockchain is legally binding, while tokens remain an ambiguous term that don’t currently have legal standing.
+While tokenized assets are a hugely promising use case for blockchain technology, the biggest hurdle is regulatory.
+It’s still unclear if ownership blockchain technology is legally binding, while tokens remain an ambiguous term that don’t currently have legal standing.
 Regulatory and legislative guidance will be key to the success of these nascent projects.